brunoruviaro/ardour4-tutorial/_posts/2014-08-23-working-with-regions.md

 is as if you were just "hiding" those portions of the Region that you don't want or don't need anymore.
 Later on, you can "un-trim" the Region (i.e., extend it back to its original full size), even if it has been moved or copied to a new Track.
-A trimmed Region will receive a name derived from the original name of its parent Region, and you will see this reflected in your Region List.
-For example, in the images above, a single original region named sample\_01 has its trimmed versions named as sample\_01.1, sample\_01.2, (...) sample\_01.15, and so forth.

 ![Trim]({{ site.url }}/images/Ardour4_Trimming_Regions.gif)

-> TIP: Trimming will obey **Grid** settings.
+> TIP: Like Splitting, Trimming will obey **Grid** settings.
 If you don't want your trimming to be constrained to any grid, simply turn the grid off (**No Grid**).